What happens to the dipole moment of a magnet?

 Components of the Earth’s Magnetic Field

-Three components have to be taken care of in order to specify the magnetic field of the earth:
+Three components have to be taken care of in order to particularise the earth’s magnetic field:

 - The horizontal component